XavierAP/InvestCalc/README.md

 * Calculates the equivalent yearly return of each investment, and all investments together.
-This is done after the user has entered the current price(s).
+This is done after the current price is known
+-- either automatically retrieved or manually entered by the user.
 The equivalent yearly return is defined as the interest/discount rate that makes the net present value of all cash flows equal to the current value